DanielShalam/BPA/README.md

 Note that the results from the paper are not reproducible here.
 To fully reproduce the results, use the SOT as shown here, in the original repositories.

+Find instructions on how to download the datasets under the datasets dir.

 ### Training
 You can choose between ProtoNet/PT-MAP and their SOT variations.